What Religions Do Not Believe in Jesus Christ?

 Key takeaways

-• Islam uniquely honors Jesus as a prophet and messiah but rejects his divinity and resurrection, the very claims Paul called the foundation of Christian faith (1 Corinthians 15:14).
+• Islam uniquely honors Jesus as a great prophet and the Messiah but firmly rejects his divinity, viewing the Christian Trinity as shirk (associating partners with God).

 FAQs